Young, broke, and living in an old place with a couple acres ...

 Our philosophy of "modern" home-keeping is really taking the best of the past and combining it with the best today to give us healthy, non-toxic and sustainable convenience.
 I see a longing in our society to experience what was imprinted on me so long ago – fresh, clean, healthy abundance.
 I think that's why social media is full of "make-your-own" everything or organic this and that, but is there anywhere I can go to actually get everything I need for a healthy lifestyle in one place?
 Well, yes!
 Now there is!

 In 2016 we opened our flagship EcoMountain store in Denver's Sunnyside district at The Shops at Cobbler's Square.
+And in 2018, opened a second location in South Denver at Park Meadows Mall.

-We hope our store will become your one-stop-shop for eco-friendly home needs.
+We hope our stores will become your one-stop-shop for eco-friendly home needs.
 We've been researching, creating, sourcing for years to curate the best, healthy, innovative products and ideas.
 At EcoMountain, you can make-your-own non-toxic laundry detergent or all-purpose cleaner using our recipes.
 All the ingredients are at your fingertips and go home with you in a compostable bag or glass bottle instead of plastic.
 Or maybe you have your own recipes and would like to grab bulk, chemical-free ingredients from our store instead of having to source all those things online and wait for them to come in.

 We carry heirloom seeds so your garden can have the real nutrition we were meant to get from our food.
 Even if you live in an apartment with nowhere to garden, don't worry - we've got you covered with ways you can grow veggies for your home, too.
 You can save money and energy by using all wool dryer balls instead of hanging your clothes outside.
 You can kill weeds AND clean your toilet with natural 30% vinegar.
 The list of our products and resources really goes on and on!